-After lunch, we will journey to the rabbitry to see our herd of Angora bunnies.
+After lunch, we will journey to the rabbitry to see our herd of Angora and lop bunnies.
 Exploring what rabbits add to the farm is very informative, and we will have lots of hands-on with baby bunnies at different life stages.
 We will explore what they eat, what their wool is used for, and why their poo is considered garden Gold.
 Taking that Gold and turning it into compost will be sure to invite some great conversations!

 There is nothing more fun than snuggling baby chicks, ducks, and bunnies, and what a better way to learn about lifecycles and food production!